salma-emara/aps105-book/textbook/chapters/chapter13-linked-lists/insert-find-observe-into-linkedlist.md

 }
 ```

 In line $8$, we check if `current->next != NULL` first, then only if `true`, `current->next->data < value` will be evaluated.
 Remember this is because in lazy evaluation if the first condition in an `&&` is `false`, the second condition will not be evaluated.
 This is because the whole expression will be `false` anyway.
-Hence, if `current->next == NULL`, we will exit the loop.
+Hence, if `current->next == NULL`, we will exit the loop without checking `current->next->data < value`.

 Before line $24$, `newNode->next` is set to `NULL`, and `current->next` will be `NULL` if we exited the while loop because `current->next == NULL`.
-Hence, in line $24$, when we do `newNode->next = current->next;` we are not doing harm, because `newNode->next` is already `NULL`.
+Hence, in line $24$, when we do `newNode->next = current->next;` we are not doing anything, since `newNode->next` is already `NULL`.
 This line is mainly essential when we insert a node between two nodes, not when we insert at the tail of the linked list.

 In line $25$, we set `current->next = newNode;` to link the last node in the linked list to the new node.

+`current->next` can be `NULL` also if we have **only one** node in the list.
+If the `data` of the new node is larger than the data of the *only* node, we should insert the new node at the tail of the linked list.
+Our current implementation makes this happen.
+However, if the `data` of the new node is smaller than the data of the *only* node, we should insert the new node at the front of the linked list.
+Our current implementation does not handle this case.
+We will handle this case in special case 3.

-**Special case 3: The value of the new node is less than the value of the first node in the linked list.** `current->next` can be `NULL` if we have only one node in the list.
-If the new node is to be inserted at the end of the list, then our previous special case covers that.
-However, if our new node is to be inserted before the first node, because `value` is smaller than the value of the first node, then our code does not cover that.
-Even if `current->next` is not `NULL`, our current code does not cover that insertion.
+**Special case 3: The value of the new node is less than the value of the first node in the linked list.** If our new node is to be inserted before the first node, because `value` is smaller than the `data` of the first node, our code does not cover that.

-Before checking if the second node has a value greater than the value we want to insert using `current->next->data`, we need to check the first node value.
+Before checking if the second node has a value greater than the value we want to insert using `current->next->data`, we need to check the first node `data`.
 If the value of the first node was larger than the value we want to insert, then we need to insert the new node at front.
 The following figure shows what we need to do to handle this case.

 ```{figure} ./images/insertIntoOrder-front.png
 :alt: insertIntoOrderedList-front